jhell1717/pyopt/README.md

-# Bayesian Optimization Package
+# Bayesian Optimisation Package

-A lightweight and modular Python package for building Gaussian Process surrogate models and performing Bayesian Optimization on black-box functions.
-Ideal for optimization tasks where function evaluations are expensive or noisy.
+A lightweight and modular Python package for building Gaussian Process surrogate models and performing Bayesian Optimisation on an arbitary functions.
+Ideal for optimisation tasks where function evaluations are expensive or noisy.

+Unlike active learning, where the objective is to learn as much about the underlying function in a finite number of evaluations, Bayesian learning balances exploitation and exploration via smart acquisition functions.
+In this example, we implement the upper confidence bound (UCB) that has a hyperparamater $\beta$ to control this balance.

 ## 📦 Features

 - Build and train a Gaussian Process (GP) model using BoTorch
 - Define and evaluate an 'unknown' function
-- Optimize an acquisition function (UCB) to find promising candidate points
+- Optimise an acquisition function (UCB) to find promising candidate points
-- Visualize the GP model and optimization progress
+- Visualise the GP model and optimisation progress

 ---